-“Bad blood” between a parent and their in-laws should not prevent a child from seeing their extended family members, says Pickering family lawyer Angela Princewill.
+“Bad blood” between a parent and their in-laws should not prevent a child from seeing their extended family members, says Toronto family lawyer Angela Princewill.

 Instead, angered family members should focus on the best interest of the child and the love they share for him or her, says Princewill, principal of A. Princewill Law Firm.